Where to stay in Hanoi First Time: Best areas & districts

 Map of Best areas & districts to stay in Hanoi

-1. Hanoi Old Quarter (Hoan Kiem) – best overall area for first-timers
+1. the Old Quarter (Hoan Kiem) – best overall area for first-timers

 Hanoi Old Quarter (Hoan Kiem)

-Hanoi Old Quarter is the best overall area to stay in Hanoi for first-time travelers because it is the historic heart of Hanoi.
-If you stay here, you will be located in the middle of action, within walking distance to top attractions such as Hoan Kiem Lake, Hanoi Opera House, Hoa Lo Prison Museum, and Dong Xuan Market, as well as many restaurants, bars, and shops.
+Hanoi Old Quarter, in my experience, is the best overall area to stay in Hanoi, especially for first-timers.
+This are is the historic heart of the city, so you’ll be in the middle of action, within walking distance to top attractions such as Hoan Kiem Lake, Opera House, Hoa Lo Prison, and Dong Xuan Market.
+You’ll also be surrounded by many restaurants, bars, and shops.

-Located in Hoan Kiem district, Hanoi Old Quarter’s history dates back to the 11th century when King Ly Thai To moved the capital from Hoa Lu in Ninh Binh to Thang Long (Hanoi).
+The history of the old quarter dates back to the 11th century when King Ly Thai To moved the capital from Hoa Lu in Ninh Binh to Thang Long (Hanoi).
+You can explore Thang Long Imperial Palace to learn about the history of Hanoi.

 You can watch the Vietnamese traditional water puppet show at the Thang Long Water Puppet Theater nearby.
-And head to the west side of the lake, visit the 19th-century gothic-style cathedral called St. Joseph’s Cathedral, or The Big Church, on Nhà Chung Street.
+And head to the west side of the lake, visit the 19th-century gothic-style cathedral called St. Joseph’s Cathedral.

 When visiting St. Joseph’s Cathedral, be sure to sit down on low plastic chairs around it and try street food, enjoy a cup of tra da, and admire the beauty of the church.